Magisk-Modules-Repo/IPControl/README.md

 * Please post complete terminal output, possibly screenshots if you're reporting bugs.
 ACSwitch does not generate logfiles, so that's everything what I need.

+* For installation errors, you need to save /dev/ACSwitch_install.log right away following the failure and provide it.

 ## Thanks To

 * A huge thanks to @VR-25, who provided their control files' database with open